tamberg/fhnw-iot-project-example/README.md

 * https://thingspeak.com/channels/758483

-1) Sensor input on a IoT device triggers an event.
+> 1) Sensor input on a IoT device triggers an event.

+* Measure temperature and humidity ✓
+* Set a temperature or humidity alert threshold ✓

-2) The event or measurement shows up online, in an app or Web client.
+> 2) The event or measurement shows up online, in an app or Web client.

+* Display (historic) measurements ✓

-3) The event triggers actuator output on the same or on a separate IoT device.
+> 3) The event triggers actuator output on the same or on a separate IoT device.

+* Get a temperature or humidity alert
+* Confirm an alert

 ## Submission deadline
 > Commit and push to (this) project repo before Demo Day, _03.06.2019, 00:00_.